lsu-ddem/intro-to-esports/content/4-Game/2_Lesson_2/_index.en.md

 -   This will be a daunting task but it is a necessary part of the creative process.
 This is done for all story based games.
 Most story based games have a 9000+ cell storyboard.

+## Outcomes
+-   Understand the concept of computational thinking and how it can be applied to various situations and problems

+-   Implement computational thinking to develop a logical sequence of events for a unique, dynamic story

+-   Implement narrative reasoning skills to develop multiple pathways for the storyline

+-   Demonstrate adequate implementation of scripts, storyboards, editing software, etc.

+## Content of Lesson

+- **Acquiring Key Concepts:** further developing narrative reasoning, creating unique storylines and narratives.
+Practice and experience with documentation for stories and video games.
+Grasping the purpose and correct use of flowcharts.

+- **Engaging in Experiential Learning:** creating unique storylines with multiple endings, plots, etc., and following the unique storylines created by classmates.

+- **Building Proficiencies:** strengthening creative narrative skills and narrative reasoning skills, continued practice with writing scripts, developing multiple storyboards, developing flow charts, etc.

+- **Connecting with STEM Professionals:** view a video or listen to a professional discussing their process of creating a similar game/story, specifically speaking about storyboards and their role in the design and development process.

+- **Assessing Learning:** have students explain why they chose to follow the route they did in regards to their unique storyline versus possible other ideas they had; additionally, students can explain how they arrived at their multiple endings, which ending they favor, how the storyboards and flowchart helped or hindered them, etc.

 ##  Closure and Review